 Can children receive sedation dentistry?

 Yes.
-If your child is anxious or uncomfortable, or has difficulty in remaining still to receive treatment, our dentists may provide a mild sedative to help him or her relax during their appointment.
+If your child is anxious or uncomfortable, or has difficulty in remaining still to receive treatment, our dentist may provide a mild sedative to help him or her relax during their appointment.
 Common methods of sedation for children include nitrous oxide (laughing gas), oral sedation, IV sedation, or a nasal spray.
 We do not recommend general anesthesia unless your child requires it to safely perform their procedure, has a lengthy treatment, needs more complex treatments (such as oral surgery), or has a condition with limits their ability to cooperate or follow instructions.